mcroteau/PLSAR.Retire/readme.md

-# PLSAR ∆
+# Blue Ocean ~

-PLSAR is an enterprise level, multi-threaded, completely decoupled server with routing, dao and security built in. static is held to a minimum. there are no single instances. each request has its own thread.. decoupled as possible.
+Blue Ocean is an enterprise level, multi-threaded, completely decoupled server with routing, data access layers and security built in. static is held to a minimum. there are no single instances. each request has its own thread.. decoupled as possible.